AgrDataSci/ClimMob-analysis/README.md

 [![Lifecycle](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-# *ClimMob*: Workflow for data analysis using the ClimMob platform
+# Workflow for data analysis and report with crowdsourced citizen science-generated data

 ## Overview

-This repository contains the code used in the workflow to analyse and create reports from the [ClimMob](https://climmob.net/blog/) platform.
+This repository contains the code used in the workflow to analyse data and create reports for the [ClimMob](https://climmob.net/blog/) platform.
 Read the latest enhancements in this algorithm [here](NEWS.md).

 ## Repository organisation